 You should ask the clinic you are about to attend about its own refund policy, as each is different.

-Abbeycare's UK clinics have been helping those in Wenallt and surrounding Cardiff area.
+Abbeycare's UK clinics are available to those in Wenallt and Cardiff.

 Our admissions team are ready to help.

 Detox is possible, safely and comfortably, with the help of our medical team.